atherapath/journal/captain.md

 #captain</summary>

-This logic shows that the Captain’s Log stands on its own, an anchor translating number into meaning without relying on the word-system.
+This logic shows that the Captain’s Log stands on its own, an anchor translating number into meaning.

 >A link to a alternate parallel naming convention that uses no more than three words and spaces replaced with underscores.